standsleeping/design-kit/docs/explanations/tokens.md

 ## Tokens are the single source of design truth

 Every design decision (a color, a spacing step, a font axis, a border width) is a CSS custom property, defined once and referenced everywhere.
 Components never hardcode a value.
 Change the token and the change propagates to every element that references it.
-The audit set enforces this: a raw color or dimension literal in component CSS is a lint failure.
+The audit set enforces this: a raw color or dimension literal in component CSS is a lint failure, and so is a public token reference that does not resolve in `tokens.css`.

 ## Two tiers: primitive and semantic